tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_sns_topic.md

 ## Parameters

-### arn _(required)_
+`arn` _(required)_

-This resource accepts a single parameter, the ARN of the SNS Topic.
+: This resource accepts a single parameter, the ARN of the SNS Topic.
   This can be passed either as a string or as a `arn: 'value'` key-value entry in a hash.

 ## Properties